 Broccoli provides at least small amounts of most essential minerals, but it is an especially good source of phosphorus, potassium and manganese, containing between 10 and 15 percent of the daily value for each of these minerals.
 Phosphorus aids in forming strong bones, while potassium helps offset the effects of high sodium consumption on your blood pressure.
 Manganese assists your body in processing protein, carbohydrates and cholesterol.

 Preliminary research suggests that certain phytochemicals in broccoli may help prevent cancer, according to the American Cancer Society.
-An article published in "Phytochemistry Reviews" in January 2009 noted that phytochemicals in broccoli, including indole-3-carbinol and sulforaphane, may help lower your risk for heart disease, breast cancer and neurodegenerative diseases like dementia.
+An 2009 article published in "Phytochemistry Reviews" noted that phytochemicals in broccoli, including indole-3-carbinol and sulforaphane, may help lower your risk for heart disease, breast cancer and neurodegenerative diseases like dementia.
 Broccoli is also a good source of lutein and zeaxanthin, providing 1.7 milligrams per serving.
-These compounds may limit macular degeneration, cataracts and cancer risk, according to an article in the December 2004 issue of "Journal of the American College of Nutrition."
+These compounds may limit macular degeneration, cataracts and cancer risk, according to an article in a 2004 issue of the "Journal of the American College of Nutrition."
 While there is no recommended dietary allowance for these phytochemicals, some experts recommend consuming 6 milligrams per day, according to the website All About Vision.

 Eat your broccoli raw or steamed to get the most nutrients.
 Boiling and frying causes broccoli to lose nutrients, including vitamin C and some phytochemicals, noted a study published in the "Journal of Zhejiang University SCIENCE B" in 2009.
 Steaming limits the loss of nutrients since it doesn't involve immersing the broccoli in water or cooking it at very high heat.